SolCharms/Betelgeuse/README.md

     dex-cli fetch-settlement-by-purchase -p 2JmGt2ioy5yPxtBXZZxmmHEatd8iw5UggPBdCX4iPYda

 where the -p option is necessary and requires the futures contract purchase account pubkey.
-In this way, settlement contracts may be fetched by providing futures contract purchase account pubkeys.
+In this way, a settlement contract may be fetched by providing a futures contract purchase account pubkey rather than only by the pubkey of the settlement contract itself.
 Here is the settlement contract state account:

 ![Screenshot from 2023-01-19 22-23-25](https://user-images.githubusercontent.com/97003046/213611056-9c896593-302f-42b9-948a-d6c27501cc99.png)